 The marks should be consistent with the comments.
-While comments are critically important, the individual numerical marks are input to the panel meeting and may serve as a starting point for the panel discussions if the Panel so decides.
-Marks are awarded in integers or halves, ranging from 1 (non-competitive) to 5 (exceptional).
-The use of the full range is, in general, recommended.
+Marks are awarded in integers or halves.
+The use of the full range of scores is, in general, recommended.
 These numerical marks are not communicated to the applicants; only the final panel score expressed as A, B or C is provided in the Evaluation Report.